udaybhaskar717/GNR-638/README.md

 # Invoice automatic scanning and text predictions
 ## Solution methodology

-**BUSINESS OVERVIEW:**
+**paper implemented : YOLOv4: Optimal Speed and Accuracy of Object Detection** **BUSINESS OVERVIEW:**

 People have been relying on paper invoices for a very long time but these days, all